okami101/vuetify-admin/packages/docs/guide/README.md

 * Best balance between productivity and customization.
 * Maximize usage of many other open source projects.

-This is a sort of Vue.js little brother equivalent to well known [React Admin](https://github.com/marmelab/react-admin/), which uses even more extensive DSL approach.
+See it as a Vue.js little brother equivalent to well known [React Admin](https://github.com/marmelab/react-admin/).

 ## How It Works

-**Vtec Admin :**
+**Vtec Admin Library :**

 * VAConstructor : resources builder of Vtec Admin, transform resources object ino CRUD VueRoutes and Vuex modules
 * VAComponents : contextual resources aware components